Preparing for the Semester

 *Please note that content on this site is regularly updated as new developments arise.

-Due to the continued impact of COVID-19, UTC will offer a mix of in-person and online courses for the fall.
+Due to the ongoing impact of COVID-19, UTC will continue to offer a mix of in-person and online courses.
 Central IT, along with the Library and Walker Center for Teaching and Learning, provide a variety of services to connect you with professors, other students, and campus resources, so that learning can continue uninterrupted.

 We recommend planning ahead and checking your syllabi required technology (hardware and software) needs.
 Please make sure you have access to and ensured the following for your personal equipment: